Highpoint2000/webserver-logger/README.md

 ## History:

+### Version 1.6 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

+- New layout for HTML logfile with search/sort Options, Toggle Button for dark mode
+- Time in Logfiles can be set to UTC
+- The filter mode is active at start
+- FMLIST Link only appears in the log files if an OMID was stored in the script
+- Proxy server adjustments (thanks to _zer0_gravity_!)
+- Download adjustments are the scanner log files
+- Renamed maps.fmdx.pl to maps.fmdx.org and FMDX links to MAP links
+- The MAP ALL link is now created dynamically and adapts to the log filter, and there are now distance restrictions in the log file

 ### Version 1.5 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)